Field Studies Centre and Year

 As the FSP is a continuation of the curriculum at Summer Hill, yes, the boys are still expected to complete assignments.
 However, as the academic elements of the extended FSP are accommodated within the Stage 5 (Years 9 and 10) curriculum structure the School has built in specific, experiential curriculum tasks that are designed for the Field Studies location.
 Your son may not even be aware he’s completing a geography assessment as we ask him to bushwalk and navigate using a compass!

 There are opportunities for parent contact.
-The boys use a combination of letter writing and parent check-in, either through videoconference (the COVID-restricted version) or an in-person visit, as COVID restrictions allow.
+The boys use a combination of letter writing and parent check-in, through videoconference or and an in-person visit.

-A parent visiting day is held, typically on the Sunday in Week 6 of the Programme.
-It provides an opportunity for the boys to share their learning and overall experience with their families onsite in the morning.
+A parent camp out and family visiting day is held, typically on the Saturday and Sunday in Week 5 of the Program.
+It provides an opportunity for the boys to share their learning and overall experience with a significant adult relative on the Saturday evening and with their families onsite on the Sunday morning.
 Families have lunch offsite and spend the afternoon with their sons in the community.

 The boys have the opportunity to make contact with families via MS Teams video calls each fortnight.
 This generally happens on a Saturday afternoon.

-A parent visiting day takes place, typically on the Sunday in Week 6 of the Programme.
-It provides an opportunity for the boys to share their learning and overall experience with their families onsite in the morning.
+A parent camp out and family visiting day takes place, typically on the weekend in Week 5 of the Program.
+It provides an opportunity for the boys to share their learning and overall experience with a significant adult relative on the Saturday evening and with their families onsite on the Sunday morning.
 Families have lunch offsite and spend the afternoon with their sons in the community.

 Emergency visits/ leave are absolutely available for family emergencies.